LibertyDSNP/spec/pages/DSNP/Types/Update.md

 - Resource MUST be one of the supported [Activity Content](../../ActivityContent/Overview.md) Types
 - MUST use one of the supported URL Schemes

-### targetContentHash
+### targetAnnouncementType

-- MUST be the `contentHash` of an allowed Announcement type with the same `fromId` as the Update Announcement
+- MUST be the [Announcement Type](../Announcements.md#announcement-types) of the target Announcement
+- MUST ONLY be an Update allowed Announcement Type

 #### Update Allowed Announcement Types